Current lab group (2016-2017)

 Michelle Spicer, MS 2014.
 Thesis title: The legacy of planting: A century-long experiment in forest development at Lehigh University.
 Michelle is pursuing a PhD in the University of Pittsburgh's Department of Biological Science, working under the supervision of Dr. Walter Carson.

 Katie Leboeuf, MS 2014.
 Thesis title: Holocene Vegetation, Hydrology, and Fire in the North-Central Adirondacks of New York.

 Eric Klein, PhD 2013 (co-advised with Zicheng Yu).
 Dissertation title: Differential Response of Alaska Peatlands to Climate Changes of the Last Millennium.
 Eric is currently a post-doctoral researcher with Dr. Jeff Welker at the University of Alaska, Anchorage.

-Travis Andrews, MS 2012.
+- Travis Andrews, MS 2012.
 Thesis title: Testate amoebae as hydrological proxies in the Florida Everglades.
-Travis is currently pursuing a PhD in the EES Department.
+Travis went on to pursue a PhD in the EES department.